Keyword Research – what it is and how to do it

 Simply put, it’s the art and science of fully understanding the topic of your website and the specific pages of your site, and crafting content for your pages while keeping in mind what people are actually searching for.

 Keyword Research is, or at least should be, a fundamental part of every page creation effort for your site.
-For the most part, when you create a new page for your site, you have a reason to do so, a point you’re trying to get across, a lesson to teach.
-Do yourself a favor and conduct some research to find out what internet searchers are looking for in regards to what you’re writing about and then sprinkle (don’t keyword stuff!) the search terms you find throughout your content.
+When you create a new page for your site, you have a reason to do so, a point you’re trying to get across, a lesson to teach.
+Do yourself a favor and conduct some research to find out what internet searchers are looking for in regards to what you’re writing about.

 Writing an article about Teeth Cleaning for a Dentist site?
-Don’t just settle for “teeth cleaning”, go the extra mile and research what others are actually searching for and include content about those topics as well.
+Don’t just settle for “teeth cleaning”, look into what others are searching for and include content about those topics as well.

 Have you thought about including information about “Teeth Cleaning Kits”?